 Being a musician comes with its own set of challenges, ranging from creative roadblocks to the demands of the industry.
-In this article, we'll explore 10 common challenges that musicians often face and discuss strategies to overcome them.
+In this article, we'll explore 10 common challenges that musicians often face and discuss strategies to overcome them, along with recommended gear that can help.

 Challenge: